-Episode Payment Models (EPM)
+Episode Payment Models (EPM) (CANCELED)

-Cardiac Rehabilitation (CR) Incentive Payment Model
+Cardiac Rehabilitation (CR) Incentive Payment Model (CANCELED)

-Q2: What is the evidence on savings for Medicare bundled payment models?
+Q3: What is the evidence on savings for Medicare bundled payment models?

 BPCI Model 1, which focused on Medicare hospital admissions in its bundle, achieved modest net savings ($10 million across two years), attributable mostly to discounted Medicare payments to hospitals.
 Notably, Medicare spending on care following hospitalizations was higher for the test episodes than the comparison group.
 Most hospital participants ultimately withdrew and the model has ended.